dmeditor/dmeditor.github.io/create-a-template.md

 ```
 ### Way 2.
 Register from global `<script>`
 DMEditor reads global variable `dmeditor`'s `templates` property for all templates.

+Note: in below code, css property's value is a template string, while in Way 1 it's invoking css function from emotion.

 ```javascript
 var dmeditor = {